ofer1992/ofer1992.github.io/content/mnist_fastai.md

 Date: 2024-07-28 18:01
 Category: Dailies
 Status: published
-Today we will retrace lesson 13-14's notebook that "build up" pytorch abstractions from scratch.
+Today we will retrace lesson [13](https://www.youtube.com/watch?v=vGdB4eI4KBs)-[14](https://www.youtube.com/watch?v=veqj0DsZSXU)'s notebook that "builds up" pytorch abstractions from scratch.
 As a first step we'll rederive everything in hardcore numpy (maybe hardcore should be reserved for C).
 Then we'll start building the abstractions.

 First up we load `mnist` data: